jint-method/model-view-viewmodel-controller/README.md

 The role of a controller is to handle input from a view model or another controller.
 Controllers will manipulate and verify the data before passing it to a model.

 - controllers are static
-- controllers can communicate with other controllers (local and external)
+- controllers can communicate with other controllers
 - controllers instantiate models
 - controllers can communicate with their models
 - controllers can have children (view models)